Somerset Family Adventures

 Glastonbury Tor and Abbey

-Glastonbury Tor, a National Trust site, is free to visit for the whole family.
-It’s one of the best things to do in Somerset!
+A visit to the National Trust’s Glastonbury Tor, is a great budget-friendly place to visit for the whole family.
+It’s one of the best free things to do in Somerset!

 path up to Glastonbury Tor